Mighty-Geek/Game_of_Life/README.md

 3. Any live cell with more than three live neighbors dies due to overpopulation.
 4. Any dead cell with exactly three live neighbors becomes a live cell by reproduction

-Some interesting patterns include: breeders (Gosper glider gun, backrake etc.) which show rapid population growth, gemini which creates exact copy of itself.
+Some interesting patterns formed using Conway's Game of Life include: breeders (Gosper glider gun, backrake etc.) which show rapid population growth, gemini which creates exact copy of itself.

 ## Live :octocat:
 [GitHub](https://mighty-geek.github.io/Game_of_Life/)